|##TheStrategyLab Price Action Chat Room Logs|

 There are many definitions of market context.
 I get my market context from key market events, WRB Analysis and intermarket analysis working together.
 Thus, if I'm missing one of those three components...I won't have the market context I need to profitably navigate whatever price action I'm trading on that particular trading day.

-I discuss key market events and WRB Analysis in the free study guide @ http://www.thestrategylab.com/tsl/forum/viewtopic.php?f=119&t=718
+I discuss key market events and WRB Analysis is the above mentioned free study guide.

 WRB Analysis identifies key changes in supply/demand and changes in volatility that results in what I call WRB Zones.
 The price action in the tutorials are rule-base (objective) although applied discretionary via that each trading day I'm using different WRB Zones from the tutorials.
 These WRB Zones are not trade signals.
 Instead, they help with my understanding of the price action (the context) in combo with my market experience.
 In contrast, I also use rule base (objective) trade signals with no discretion but they must occur within WRB Zones outlined by the WRB Analysis Tutorials.
 Simply, if/when I get a trade signal...I do not take the trade unless it occurs within a WRB Zone that has given me the understanding of the price action for that particular trading day.

-Intermarket Analysis - It's very simple.
-I look for volatility changes (e.g. WRB Hidden GAPs) in other well known price actions (e.g. Light Crude Oil CL futures, Emini ES futures, Gold GC futures, U.S. Dollar futures, Forex EurUsd currency, Eurex DAX futures and Treasury ZB futures) that are heavily traded by institutional traders to help give me clues about pending volatility changes in whatever it is I'm trading because all of these markets are globally connected.
-I constantly refer to these markets as key markets in my price action analysis in ##TheStrategyLab free chat room.
-Just as importantly, monitoring these key markets prevents me from getting married to one trading instrument...allowing me to quickly get involved in any price action that's producing swing points or strong continuation reactions to these key changes in volatility.
+As to intermarket analysis.
+It's very simple.
+I look for volatility changes in other well known price actions (e.g. Light Crude Oil CL futures, Emini ES futures, Gold GC futures, EuroFx 6E futures, Forex EurUsd currency, Eurex DAX futures and Treasury ZB futures) to help give me clues about pending volatility changes in whatever it is I'm trading.

 Key Market Events